-My (expected) final game saw Ivory Coast take on Greece and just as the Might Elephants seemed destined to reach the knockout stages, having equalised mid-way through the second half, a stoppage-time penalty sent Greece through with a 2-1 victory.
+In what was my planned final game, Ivory Coast took on Greece.
+Just as the Might Elephants seemed destined to reach the knockout stages, having equalised mid-way through the second half, a stoppage-time penalty sent Greece through with a 2-1 victory.
 We were absolutely gutted having been close to seeing an African team in the knock-out stages of a world cup.

 Some 300kms north of Fortaleza is the almost mythical town of Jericoacoara.
-Blesse with a beautiful beach and stunning coastal scenery, as well excellent restaurants and a super-fun nightlife, it’s a wonderful place to get off the grid for a few days.
-Part of it’s appeal lies in the fact that it’s so hard to reach, access is only by unpaved tracks through the dunes, so if you do make the effort to get here, make sure you give yourself a few days to really unwind.
+Blessed with a beautiful beach and stunning coastal scenery, as well excellent restaurants and a super-fun nightlife, it’s a wonderful place to get off the grid for a few days.
+Part of it’s appeal lies in the fact that it’s so hard to reach, with access only by unpaved tracks through the dunes.
+So if you do make the effort to get here, make sure you give yourself a few days to really unwind.

 Bonus Match – Hollland vs. Mexico (Round of 16)